Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

-In this section we aim at generalizing to the setting of the present work the integral means spectrum analysis of Refs. \cite{BS} and \cite{DNNZ} (see also \cite{IL,2012arXiv1203.2756L,2013JSMTE..04..007L}) concerning the whole-plane $\SLE$.
-The original work by Beliaev--Smirnov \cite{BS} dealt with the exterior version, whereas Ref. \cite{DNNZ} and this work concern the interior case.
-We thus look for the singular behavior of the integral,
+In this section we aim at generalizing to the setting of the present work the integral means spectrum analysis of Refs. \cite{BS}, \cite{DNNZ} and \cite{BDZ} (see also \cite{IL,2012arXiv1203.2756L,2013JSMTE..04..007L}) concerning the whole-plane $\SLE$.
+The original work by Beliaev--Smirnov \cite{BS} and Ref. \cite{BDZ} deal with the exterior case, whereas Ref. \cite{DNNZ} and this work are concerned with the interior case, both being related by duality \eqref{qq'}.

-for $r\to 1^-$, where $f$ stands for the interior whole-plane $\SLE$ map (at time zero).
-The integral means spectrum $\beta(p,q)$ corresponding to this generalized moment integral is the exponent such that